Jazz Pharmaceuticals: Buy, Sell, Or Hold (NASDAQ:JAZZ)

 Xyrem.
 The bulk of the company's sales are derived from Xyrem (sodium oxybate), which accounted for 2019 revenue of $1.6 billion, or 77% of its total product sales.
 Xyrem is an oral therapy approved for the treatment of both excessive daytime sleepiness (EDS) and cataplexy (a sudden loss of muscle tone with retained consciousness) in patients with narcolepsy.
 The drug was first approved in 2002, remains the only product approved for both indications, and is deemed the standard of care (SOC) by the American Academy for Sleep Medicine.

-Xyrem is not without its drawbacks, including a boxed warning as a Schedule I substance for central nervous system depression, as well as abuse and misuse.
+Xyrem is not without its drawbacks, including a boxed warning as a Schedule III substance for central nervous system depression, as well as abuse and misuse.
 As such, it is subject to a risk evaluation and mitigation strategy (REMS), whereby all U.S. scripts must be shipped directly to patients or caregivers through a central pharmacy.
 Also, its high sodium level makes it a no-go for patients at risk of a cardiovascular event, while its proper (twice-nightly) administration requires the patient to get up in the middle of the night.
 Owing to these shortcomings, only 15,025 out of ~75,000 diagnosed American patients were taking Xyrem in 1Q20 despite its SOC designation.

 Additionally, Xyrem is about to face competition from generics, other therapies, and its own pipeline.
 Nine abbreviated new drug applications (ANDAs) have been filed for a generic version of Xyrem, with the FDA granting four approvals or tentative approvals to date.
 However, the real threat is Avadel's (AVDL) FT218, a once-nightly formulation of sodium oxybate that just aced a Phase 3 clinical trial.
 If approved, its relative ease of administration would certainly vault it in front of Xyrem, and with its orphan drug exclusivity, it could lock out competition for a narcolepsy indication for seven years, unless, of course, a treatment can establish clinical superiority.